Kenilworth Road: Records

 The highest attendance record at this stadium was 30,069 against Blackpool in the FA Cup on 4 March 1959.
 The highest attendance in the Football League was 27,911 against Wolverhampton Wanderers in Division One on 5 November 1955.

 The highest seasonal average for Luton at Kenilworth Road was 21,455 in the 1955–56 season.
 Luton's lowest seasonal average was 5,527 in 1998–99.
-The most recent season in which the average attendance was more than 10,000 was in the 2023–24 season, when the seasonal average was 11,278.
+The most recent season in which the average attendance was more than 10,000 was in the 2025–26 season, when the seasonal average was 11,024.

 Transport

 The ground is located about half a mile away from Luton railway station, which lies on the Midland Main Line.
-Thameslink operate trains north to Bedford and south via London St Pancras to Brighton.
-East Midlands Railway operate trains north to Nottingham and Sheffield, and south to London St Pancras.
+Thameslink operate trains north to Bedford and south via London St Pancras to Brighton and Rainham.
+East Midlands Railway operate trains north to Corby and south to London St Pancras, as well as a limited service north to Nottingham and Sheffield.

 Many of the roads near the ground are for residential permit holders only, meaning car parking at the ground is notoriously difficult.
+The club offers discounted parking for ticket holders at the car park next to the Power Court construction site in the town centre.

-The number 31 bus, which is operated by Arriva Shires & Essex and runs every ten minutes from outside the railway station, stops at the junction of Oak Road and Dunstable Road.
-The Luton to Dunstable Busway includes a terminal behind the Main Stand on Clifton Road as part of the A, B, C and E routes running between Luton Airport and Houghton Regis.
+The number 1, 27, 28 and 32 buses, which are operated by Arriva and run every ten minutes from outside the railway station, stop at the junction of Oak Road and Dunstable Road.
+The Luton to Dunstable Busway includes a stop behind the Main Stand on Clifton Road, with routes running to Luton Airport, Dunstable, Houghton Regis, Leighton Buzzard and Milton Keynes.